How to Set Up WireGuard on a Raspberry Pi

 setting a persistent keep alive so the connection stays alive

-We now need to port forward UDP port 51820 on our router to our Raspberry Pi.
-Port forwarding will be completely different on every brand’s router settings page.
+To connect externally to the Raspberry Pi WireGuard VPN server, you must port forward UDP port 51820.
+Port forwarding will be completely different on every brand’s router.

-This is a great guide that shows how to port forward on a few different brands of routers, but the best thing to do is try and google the name of your router and port forwarding.
-Example: Netgear port forwarding
+This is a great guide that shows how to port forward on a few different brands of routers, but you might have to look up specific instructions for your router.

 port forwarding rules on router